Bumthang District: Languages

-Tandindang school was started on 17 July 2010, to benefit the children going to school.

 Environment

 Most of Bumthang District is part of Bhutan's extensive protected areas network.
 The northern two-thirds of the district (the gewogs of Chhoekhor and Tang) belong to Wangchuck Centennial Park, buffered by pockets of biological corridors.
-Southern Bumthang (the gewogs of Chhumig, Tang and Ura) is part of another protected area, Thrumshingla National Park.
+Southern Bumthang (the gewogs of Chhumig and Ura) is part of another protected area, Thrumshingla National Park.

-Bumthang is known for its important population of black-necked cranes migrating in winter.
+Bumthang has a large migratory population of black-necked cranes, which hold cultural significance.